Introduction: A Personal Journey into Sun Protection

 Mineral Sunscreens: Physical Protection

-Mineral sunscreens use ingredients like iron oxide and titanium dioxide to create a physical barrier on the skin’s surface.
+Mineral sunscreens, which contain ingredients like zinc oxide and titanium dioxide, create a physical barrier on the skin’s surface to block UV radiation.

 Chemical Sunscreens: Absorptive Defense